xe1gyq/openstack/documentation/Introduction.md

 - Who we are?
   - Participants
   - Staff

-Methodology
-Training Overview
+- Today's Mini-Hackathon
-+ a Contest
+  - Contest
-- Roles del Equipo
+  - Team Roles
-  - Dispositivo
+    - Dispositivos
     - Cloud
-  - Control Versiones
+    - Control Version
     - Marketing
 First thing to do is 2 minutes to choose a Team Name Create a Brand
 At the end of the Training you will make a 30 seconds of your update